MatthewHaas/genetic_diversity/README.md

 The purpose of this code is to create a PCA plot directly from the VCF files for the first 50 samples of the main_GBS project.
 It only considered Scaffold_48.
 I used this approach because I was having a hard time getting all of the data to load and run at once without the system crashing.
   - Input files: 1) '191001_samtools_Scaffold_48;HRSCAF=1451.vcf.gz', 2) 191002_first_fifty_lines.csv
   - Output files: 1) 191002_pca_from_vcf_subset_of_main_GBS_data.pdf, 2) 191002_pca_from_vcf_subset_of_main_GBS_data.Rdata

-## 191010_main_GBS_snp_calling_troubleshooting
-The purpose of this code is to play around with different parameters from the SNP calling portion of the pipeline (samtools mpileup and bcftools call).
-All code within this file is simply another version of the SNP calling portion from **190515_cutadapt_pilot_GBS**.
-Every iteration may not have been version-controlled (saved) because, as the title implies, this was all troubleshooting.
-The resulting files are contained within directories that follow the pattern: "YYMMDD_samtools".
-They can probably be deleted at some point after we have decided on our "best practices".
-Note: if that is done, this text should be changed to "strikethrough" format.

-## 191015_main_GBS_snp_calling_troubleshooting.R
-This is R code that is also part of the troubleshooting file section above.
-It reads SNP data contained in a tab-separated value (TSV) file (for example, **191010_normalize_filtered.tsv**) and processes the table in R. The result is a wide format SNP table.
-Data are saved in CSV and Rdata formats.

-  **Example output files:**
-  (1) 191015_main_GBS_SNPs_200_samples_DP5_filtered.csv
-  (2) 191015_main_GBS_filtered_SNPs.Rdata

 ## filter_vcf_by_maf.sh
 This is a PBS batch script to filter (& recode) VCF files so that they are filtered for a minor allele frequency of at least 0.05.
 There is also a flag (--remove) along with a text file that contains the sample numbers (one per line) that belong to the Old Lake samples to remove them from consideration.
 The script does this individually for specific VCF files and then concatenates them into a larger VCF file to feed into either PLINK or the R package _poppr_.